What property owners should know

 Step 1: Research rules that apply to a site

 Find out what rules apply in the property zone for a solar project online using Portland Maps.
-If the property is located in a plan district, historic, or conservation district, unique rules may apply.
-If you have questions about zoning, please schedule a free 15-minute virtual meeting with a construction, zoning or development expert.
+Special rules may apply if the property is located in a plan district, historic, or conservation district.
+Visit this page for more information on how to research the zoning that applies to your project.

 Step 2: Determine which solar permit path to take

-- Solar energy systems that meet the requirements of the solar prescriptive process are not required to be designed by an Oregon registered design professional.
+- Solar energy systems that meet the prescriptive installation path described in the state building code are not required to be designed by an Oregon registered design professional.

 - Learn more about the engineered systems process in these Guidelines for Residential Solar Permits using Engineered Systems.